Sign In |

 USA

-Dr. Spear is the founder of Spear Education in Scottsdale Arizona, he earned his dental degree from the University of Washington in 1979, and an MSD in periodontal prosthodontics in 1982, also from the University of Washington.
+Dr. Spear earned his dental degree from the University of Washington in 1979, and an MSD in periodontal prosthodontics in 1982, also from the University of Washington.

 Association Management Software Powered by YourMembership :: Legal